Odyseus/cinnamon_tools_docs/docs/_sources/includes/01-usage.rst.txt

 - ``-o <dir>`` or ``--output=<dir>``: The output directory that will be used to save the built xlets.
 If not specified, the default storage location will be used.

     + Example usage: ``app.py build -x 0ArgosForCinnamon -o /home/user_name/.local/share/cinnamon``
-    + This command will build the Argos for Cinnamon applet directly into the Cinnamon's install location for xlets.
+    + This command will build the Argos for Cinnamon applet directly into Cinnamon's install location for xlets.

     .. only:: html